DuxfordSBD/duxfordsbd.github.io/participating/terms-and-conditions.md

 5. Participants are only eligible to take part in the Event if they have:
   * paid the entry fee by {{ site.data.sbd_details.entry_deadline }}
   * late entry payment is possible under request
-6. Given the limited number of spaces for the Event, entry fees are non-refundable.
+6. Entry fees are non-refundable unless we change the Event venue, time and/or date in a material way and you are no longer able to attend the Event, or if we cancel the Event altogether.
+We ask that you let us know as soon as possible if you need or want to withdraw from your Event for any reason.
 Furthermore, where we have a right to refuse your entry to the Event under these Rules, no refund will be given.

 #### Changes and Last Minute Arrangements